Plant a Fall Lettuce Garden

 Believe it or not, those of us that living in Northern California see some very low temps that dip below freezing.
 We also get hail and snow.
 Yes, snow.
 Maybe not Minnesota-type snow, but I promise it’s not the stuff that gardens are made of!

 This annual plant that belongs to the sunflower family and that fact alone makes me feel cheery inside.
 They can be directly seeded (my favorite way to plant lettuce for fall) or started weeks early indoors (my preferred technique for spring).
 Plant them in loose, well-drained soil and keep them evenly watered.
 It can be grown in any growing zone, although like all vegetables there will be varieties that perform optimally in your area.
-Ask you Cooperative Extension Office which varieties enjoy your area, ask a local nursery — ask your neighbors or community gardens.
+Ask your cooperative extension office which varieties enjoy your area, ask a local nursery, ask your neighbors or community gardens.

 Lettuce one of my favorite crops to use for succession planting because it comes to harvest so quickly.
 Depending on the variety, you can go from seed-to-salad in a month.
 Imagine the bounty when you stagger your harvest by planting seeds row-by-row at one week intervals.